adsuar/UniversalDX/README.md

 c) Default execution (with the Naive Bayes classifier): ant run

-NOTE: With the current test data, we can see a poor performance of SVM versus Naive Bayes since the data used is stored as is in the training set and the preditions of SVM are wrong.
+NOTE: With the current test data, we can see a poor performance of SVM versus Naive Bayes (if type is C-classification of is nu-classification an the value of nu is for example 0.5) since the data used is stored as is in the training set and the predictions of SVM are wrong.